guidobouman/thesis/Documents/Thesis/Thesis.markdown

 What can we do about it?
 Nothing.
 It's easy like that.
 Every website needs to be designed.
 Yes, services like Silk exist to create a semantic web.
 But we're still limited by the limits of the creator.
 The information still needs to be entered and presented.
 The theory behind Metacrap even applies to the creators of the content.

 ### Page based navigation
 The web is designed to be browsed like pages from a book, going from page to page.
 Flipping pages to get the knowledge you're looking for, but instead of taking the page corner you use hyperlinks.
-Because there are more hyperlinks on one page you're able to choose.
-It's not linear.

-Hunting links to find the right data.
+Because there's no specific structure, and search features in websites are often flawed, our means of navigations over the vast amounts of the data that make up the internet has become the hunting down of links.
+Links that feel like they have the slightest connection with what we're looking for.

+> People feverishly scan webpages, looking for anything that slightly resembles what they're looking for.
+When the page appears not being the one they were looking for they're back where they started with use one click of the back button.
+[][#Krug:2005]

+// TODO check above quote

+// MOVE Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
+Different paths can be taken to end up with the desired data.
+It's a more efficient way of sorting trough the data as we can decide to skip to desired sections.

 ### Data
 During every step in the chain data is being manipulated.
 Sometimes it means stripping it down, at other times it means putting it in a more usable format.
 In a typical web application you go from a complete dataset to tiny bits of data.
 This is because it's easier to transfer, process and / or comprehend.

-Having the data but not being able find the stuff you need.
+// TODO Having the data but not being able find the stuff you need.

 ## Communication chain
 The global overview of communication between user and the internet is like the following diagram: